oscbyspro/DiffableTextViews/README.md

         - precision: 19
         - bounds: -9,223,372,036,854,775,808...9,223,372,036,854,775,807

+    - UInt:
+        - precision: depends on the system.
-    - UInt: depends on system.
+        - bounds:    depends on the system.

     - UInt8:
         - precision: 3